hjeronen/hjeronen/README.md

   - :video_game: Game Programming

 - 🌱 Recently I have been learning about...
-  - Full Stack web development with React and Node.js
+  - Lua
-  - User interface design
+  - Microsoft Azure
-  - Compilers
+  - TypeScript (course completed, see below!)
-  - Spring Boot
+  - Satellite communication systems :satellite:

 ## Some more interesting projects